awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-cli.md

    EOF
    ```

-1. Execute the`create-job` action to create your Batch Operations job with inputs set in the preceding steps\.
+1. Run the`create-job` action to create your Batch Operations job with inputs set in the preceding steps\.

    ```
    aws \